Quevega: 2013 season

 After reigning World Hurdler Big Buck's suffered a season-ending injury, there was speculation that Quevega might attempt to win that race rather than go for a five-timer in the Mares Hurdle and she was made favourite accordingly.
 However, Mullins confirmed that the mares’ race was her target and Quevega once again lined up on the back of a long absence and as an odds on favourite.
 Also in the field was the Nicky Henderson trained Une Artiste, who had won the Fred Winter Juvenile Handicap Hurdle the previous year.
 The race did not go smoothly for Quevega, as she was crowded in and stumbled at the top of the hill, losing her position as the field quickened.
 She progressed to fifth place approaching the last, before coming with a late burst to beat the French mare Sirene D’Ainay in the final half furlong.
 In winning the race for a fifth consecutive year, she equalled the feat of Golden Miller, who won five Cheltenham Gold Cups in the 1930s.

 2014 season

 At the Cheltenham festival, Quevega starting as the 8-11 favourite won her sixth straight Mares' Hurdle ridden by Ruby Walsh.

 With this win, Quevega became the first horse in the history to win at six consecutive Cheltenham Festivals.

 On May 1 Quevega attempted to win the World Series Hurdle at Punchestown for the fifth straight year but despite rallying over the last, she went down by a length and a quarter to 20/1 shot Jetson, ridden by Davy Russell.
 Trainer Willie Mullins confirmed after the race that the mare had run for the last time and had been retired.

 Retirement

 On 15 May 2015 Quevega gave birth to her first foal, a filly by Beat Hollow.
-On 6 March 2017 Quevega gave birth to a second foal, a colt by Walk In The Park.
+Princess Vega won one race before being retired to stud.
+On 6 March 2017 Quevega gave birth to a second foal, a colt by Walk In The Park, who was named Facile Vega.
+In 2022 Facile Vega won in the Champion Bumper at the Cheltenham Festival.
+By the end of the 2022/23 season, he had won another three Grade 1 races.
+Facile Vega was followed in 2018 by a full-sister Aurora Vega, who won the Grade 1 Honeysuckle Mares Novice Hurdle in 2025.
+Quevega then foaled a Camelot filly in 2019, an Australia filly in 2020 and another Walk In The Park colt in 2022.